mrdandelion6/six.nvim/README.md

 Here is a list of featues I plan on implementing.

 ### Visual
-- On the right side of buffers , add symbol to indicate errors in file (relative to size).
+- On the right side of buffers , add symbol to indicate where errors are in file (relative to size).
 - Fix bug with cursor not centering based on height.
-Right now , cursor centers based on lines above which is skewed for lines that bleed over to next row.
-Make this into its own plugin.
+Right now , cursor centers based on 'lines above' which is skewed for lines that bleed to the next row.
+Make this into its own plugin later.
-- Make bottom right status box transparent and chang the color of text inside it to pink.
+- Make bottom right status box transparent and change the color of text inside it to pink.
-- Add terminal top bar updates for PowerShell users
+- Add terminal top bar updates for PowerShell users.

 ### Color Scheme
 - Make class definitions light orange.